 An Axe – You can’t have a fire without wood.
 Bringing some along isn’t always possible, so an axe can help you chop some firewood.

 Separate Clothes for Sleeping – While it might not feel like it, the clothes you wear during the day are likely a bit damp from sweat or moisture in the air.
 When you’re out in the cold you always want to stay as dry as possible to keep warm, especially at night.
 Be sure to pack a separate outfit to sleep in.

 PRO TIP: Preheat your day clothing as you sleep!
 You can warm up your clothes for the next day by sleeping with them as a pillow or inside your sleeping bag.

-Hard Plastic Water Bottle – Staying hydrated is always important when you’re exercising.
+Hard Plastic Water Bottle – Staying hydrated is always important when exercising.
 Another reason we recommend this is so that you can put hot water in it.
-Before going to sleep, you can place the warm bottle in your sleeping bag, and then when you curl up for bed it will be nice and warm.
+Before going to sleep, you can place the warm bottle in your sleeping bag, and then when you curl up for bed, it will be nice and warm.

 10 Expert Survival Tips to Keep Warm in Cold Weather

 Critical winter survival tips that will keep your body warm and comfortable

 While proper gear for cold weather adventures is critical, understanding how to keep yourself warm is equally as important.
 These tips from survival experts will keep you toasty and comfortable no matter how far away from civilization your adventures lead you.

 #1 Make a healthy breakfast.
 A hearty breakfast will provide energy for the day and warm you up immediately in the cold morning air.
 Here are some easy suggestions: